barelyhuman/wrap/README.md

 - Setup rollup with the needed plugins for package development
 - Handle adding a code style to the repo, either with `standard` or `prettier`
+- Minify the output and print size of the output
 - Support configuration with the original configuration options of the tools used (so `.babelrc` for babel, `.prettierrc` for prettier, etc)

 ## Pros